alex-bellon/wikipedia/README.md

 ### Music
 - [As Slow as Possible](https://en.wikipedia.org/wiki/As_Slow_as_Possible) - a musical piece that is currently being played on an organ at St. Burchardi church in Halberstadt, Germany.
 The performance began in 2001 and will end in 2640
 - [Backmasking](https://en.wikipedia.org/wiki/Backmasking) - a recording technique in which a sound or message is recorded backward onto a track that is meant to be played forward.
+- [Boris Johnson is a Fucking Cunt](https://en.wikipedia.org/wiki/Boris_Johnson_Is_a_Fucking_Cunt) - a British satirical punk rock single by The Kunts, a band created by the dark comedy singer Kunt and the Gang.
+The song is directed at British Prime Minister Boris Johnson and consists of the words "Boris Johnson is a fucking cunt" being repeated.
 - [Crab canon](https://en.wikipedia.org/wiki/Crab_canon) - an arrangement of two musical lines that are complementary and backward, similar to a palindrome.
 - [Earworm](https://en.wikipedia.org/wiki/Earworm) - a catchy piece of music that continually repeats through a person's mind after it is no longer playing.
 - [Mirror canon](https://en.wikipedia.org/wiki/Mirror_canon) - a type of canon which involves the leading voice being played alongside its own inversion (i.e. upside-down).